Types of bad credit home loans

-All non-conforming lenders will look at all the red flags in your credit history.
+All non-conforming, subprime, or alternate lenders will look at all the red flags in your credit history.
 If you are able to discuss with them in an honest way how you ended up in each situation, it may work to your advantage.
-Trying to hide facts and being dishonest will probably lead to your application being declined.
+Trying to hide facts and being dishonest could lead to your application being declined.

 7. Avoid applying with a spouse who has bad credit if possible

 Even though applying on your own may mean your borrowing capacity is reduced, it is sometimes a better option to have a standard loan with a regular bank rather than having to go through a bad credit lender simply because your partner has bad credit history.

 If you have no debt elsewhere, your chances of being approved will be a lot higher.
 Paying them off also demonstrates good habits and that you’ll be able to pay off the new home loan.

 Bad credit home loans aren’t typically offered by the big banks.
 It’s usually specialist lenders that will offer this type of home loan.